 Your support: success stories

-Samsung and the British Museum have been working together in partnership since 2008, developing an engaging and innovative digital learning programme through the Samsung Digital Discovery Centre which is offered to schools and families.
-This has transformed the Museum into a world leader in digital learning in museums.
+Samsung and the British Museum have been working together in partnership since 2009, developing an engaging and innovative digital learning programme through the Samsung Digital Discovery Centre which is offered free to schools and families.
+This award-winning partnership has transformed the Museum into a world leader in digital learning in museums.

 More success stories